5 Perfect Staycation Destinations Within 2 Hours Of Your New Home In Darlington

 If you don’t have the time or energy to trek down to Cornwall or up to the Scottish Highlands for a staycation, finding somewhere local can be extremely exciting and rewarding.

 The North East of England has countless beautiful destinations surrounded by stunning scenery.
-Whether you prefer cosy cottages, stately homes or modern hotels, the ideal summer destination for you and your family is likely to be closer than you think.1.
+And if you're moving to our new homes in Darlington, whether you prefer cosy cottages, stately homes or modern hotels, the ideal summer destination for you and your family is likely to be closer than you think.1.
 Beadnell Bay

 Tucked away on the Northumberland coastline, Beadnell Bay is a wide, sandy beach located just south of the village of Beadnell.